puppetlabs/puppet-docs/source/pe/3.2/orchestration_resources.markdown

 When you inspect a resource, you can see the values of all its properties.
 If there is more than one variant, you can see all of them and the properties that differ across nodes will be highlighted.

-To see which nodes have each variant, click the "on N nodes" labels to expand the node lists.
+To see which nodes have each variant, click the __on N nodes__ labels to expand the node lists.

 ![Nodes with the gopher user][live_resources_gopher_withnodes]